iThenticate FAQ - Graduate Writing Center

 No; it’s relatively easy.

 iThenticate allows for simple organization through folders and folder groups.
-See our Basics of Using iThenticate guide.
+See the iThenticate User Guide.

-That said, it can take practice to quickly differentiate between real problems and false positives in similarity reports.
+That said, it takes practice to quickly differentiate between real problems and false positives in similarity reports.
+Contact the GWC at email@example.com if you'd like one of our staff members to analyze a similarity report for you.

 Word docs, text files, and PDFs.
 LaTeX files can be saved as PDFs and then uploaded.
 For a full list of supported file types, see the iThenticate website.